journey031/journey031/README.md

 - 👋 Hi, I’m @journey031 I am a first year BSCS student at West Visayas State University.
 - 👀 I’m interested in coding that's why I took the course BSCS.
 - 🌱 I’m currently learning how to code using different computer languages.
-- 💞️ I’m looking to collaborate on t
+- 💞️ My hobbies are: Napping, Watching K-drama and Playing Online Games.
-- 📫 How to reach me ...
+- 📫 To reach me, you can DM me via School email, Personal Email and Social Media Accounts.

 <!---
 journey031/journey031 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.